tlarnold10/tlarnold10/README.md

 # Hi there 👋

 My name is Trevor Arnold, software engineering manager who is passionate about build cool software that provides value to users.

+I like to lift heavy weights.

+Father to two girls and husband.

 Connect: